davidcdorbecker/hello-starwars/README.md

 This challenge was develop in Golang v 1.15

-This api is a brief challenge.
-It has only two endpoints:
+This API is a brief challenge.
+It has the following two endpoints:

 ## /challenge
 This enpoint only display a hello world message.